ChristianGracia/MERN-Social-Media-App/README.md

 # MERN STACK SOCIAL NETWORKING SITE

-This repo will contain a fully functional MERN STACK social networking site
+This repo contains a fully functional MERN STACK social networking site

 using MongoDB, express, React, NodeJS, Redux, and more.

-## Tasks
+## FUNCTIONS

-Users will be able to:
+Users are able to:

-* make profiles
+- create accounts
+- log in to their accounts
+- view other people's profiles
+- view other people's posts if logged in
+- create their own profile filled with their info / social media links
+- edit and view their experience which is shown on their profile
+- edit and view their education which is shown on their profile
-* make posts
+- make and delete their own posts
-* like and dislike posts
+- like and unlike posts
-* view other people's posts
-* sign in with user name and password
+- comment on remove their own comments on posts

+cool project